adi1998/WeaponFusion/README.md

 ## Usage

-Use the Imgui menu (default toggle keybind: INSERT) in the Crossroads training grounds.
+Use the Imgui menu (default toggle keybind: INSERT).

 If the Imgui window seem unresponsive try disabling V-sync and any external frame limiters if enabled.

+Fusion can only be performed in the Crossroads training grounds.

 ![Imgui menu](images/imgui.png)